Guild: Middle ages and early modern period

 The guild system reached a mature state in Germany c.
 1300 and held on in German cities into the 19th century, with some special privileges for certain occupations remaining today.
 In the 15th century, Hamburg had 100 guilds, Cologne 80, and Lübeck 70.
 The latest guilds to develop in Western Europe were the gremios of Spain: e.g., Valencia (1332) or Toledo (1426).

 Not all city economies were controlled by guilds; some cities were "free."

 Where guilds were in control, they shaped labor, production and trade; they had strong controls over instructional capital, and the modern concepts of a lifetime progression of apprentice to craftsman, and then from journeyman eventually to widely recognized master and grandmaster began to emerge.
-In order to become a master, a journeyman would have to go on a three-year voyage called journeyman years.
-The practice of the journeyman years still exists in Germany and France.
+In order to become a master, a journeyman would have to go on a three-year voyage called Wanderjahre.
+The practice of the Wanderjahre still exists, although it is not obligatory, in Germany and France.

 As production became more specialized, trade guilds were divided and subdivided, eliciting the squabbles over jurisdiction that produced the paperwork by which economic historians trace their development: The metalworking guilds of Nuremberg were divided among dozens of independent trades in the boom economy of the 13th century, and there were 101 trades in Paris by 1260.
 In Ghent, as in Florence, the woolen textile industry developed as a congeries of specialized guilds.
 The appearance of the European guilds was tied to the emergent money economy, and to urbanization.
 Before this time it was not possible to run a money-driven organization, as commodity money was the normal way of doing business.

 The guild was at the center of European handicraft organization into the 16th century.
 In France, a resurgence of the guilds in the second half of the 17th century is symptomatic of Louis XIV and Jean Baptiste Colbert's administration's concerns to impose unity, control production, and reap the benefits of transparent structure in the shape of efficient taxation.